briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

     use.

-28. _(bb)_ "Registered Professional Architect" means a person registered to engage in the practice of architecture under the provisions of sections 4703.01 to 4703.19 of the Ohio Revised Code.
+28. _(bb)_ "Registered Professional Architect" means a person registered to engage in the practice of architecture under the provisions of [Sections 4703.01][ORC Section 4703.01] to [4703.19][ORC Section 4703.19] of the Ohio Revised Code.

 29. _(cc)_ "Registered Professional Engineer" means a person registered as a professional engineer under Chapter 4733 of the Revised Code.